 Meanwhile OSIRIS–REx is currently on a NASA asteroid-study and sample-return mission.
-The mission’s primary goal has been to obtain a sample of at least 60 g (2.1 oz) from the near-Earth asteroid Bennu and it is due to land back on Earth in 2023 with its samples.
-Bennu is carbonaceous and large enough to be potentially hazardous to Earth.
-(It won’t hit, says Tarot)
+The mission’s primary goal has been to obtain a sample of at least 60 g (2.1 oz) from the near-Earth asteroid Bennu.

-Russia is planning to return to the Moon in 2021, the first moon mission since 1976.
-Russia’s Roscosmos space agency aims to launch its robotic Luna-25 moon landing craft in October 2021, and has drafted a deal with the U.S. space tourism company Space Adventures to fly two passengers to the International Space Station in 2021.
+Russia was planning to return to the Moon in 2021, the first moon mission since 1976.
+Russia’s Roscosmos space agency aims to launch its robotic Luna-25 moon landing craft in October 2021, and had drafted a deal with the U.S. space tourism company Space Adventures to fly the first two commercial two passengers to the International Space Station in 2021.
 NASA says it is not interested in private spaceflight, but 2021 saw the first tourists on board the ISS

 ‘The world population growth rate declined from 2.2% per year 50 years ago to 1.05% per year’.
 See SOURCE

-Aquarius is ruled by two planets, Saturn, known to the ancients, planet of duty and conformity, but also the more recently discovered Uranus, the planet of upheaval and rebellion, and therefore, as you might imagine, this is a sign potentially containing acute paradoxes.
+Aquarius is ruled by two planets, Saturn, known to the ancients, planet of duty and conformity, but also Uranus, ‘discovered’ 1781, designated the planet of upheaval and rebellion, and therefore, as you might imagine, this is a sign potentially containing acute paradoxes.

-There is on the one hand the authoritarian Aquarian, prone to dogma, and the freewheeling Aquarian archetype, but all are radically independent in their thinking, often for good, but not always, and even rebellion may become another dogma.
+There is on the one hand the authoritarian Aquarian, prone to dogma, and the freewheeling Aquarian archetype.
+Either way, Aquarius is radically independent in their thinking, often for good, but not always.
+Even a rebellion may become just another kind of dogma.

-Aquarius is generally kindly, exceedingly humane, refined, civilized and meticulously honourable in personal dealings.
-They set great store on friendship and loyalty, and need to belong and be of service, just as their symbol is the water-bearer or cup-bearer, a person pouring water from an urn.
+Aquarius is generally kindly, humane, refined, civilized and honourable in dealings.
+They set great store on friendship and loyalty, and need to belong and be of service, just as their symbol is the water-bearer or cup-bearer, a person pouring water for another.

-Although this symbol can be interpreted to imply a destiny to serve others, but by the same token Aquarius may carry water to ‘cleanse’ the world of errant thinking and taken to extremes, this represents potential for fundamentalism.
+This symbol can be interpreted to imply a destiny to serve others, but by the same token Aquarius may carry water to ‘cleanse’ the world of ‘errant’ thinking.
+Taken to extremes, Aquarius therefore represents a communal potential for fundamentalism.

-Aquarius represents cerebral thinking, dealing in abstracts, but not necessarily seeing the reality of the individual in front of them.
-Where they make a false step it may be because they trust to their cerebral process at the expense of their instinct.
+Aquarius excels at cerebral thinking, dealing in abstracts, but does not necessarily see the the individual in front of them.
+Where they make a false step it may be because they trust to their cerebral processes at the expense of their instinct.

-Aquarius may be moody or prone to bouts of depression, or sparkle with the brilliance of diamonds, when their chart is warmed by the courage warmth, honour and charisma of their opposite sign, their alter ego, or possibly their nemesis…the zodiac counterpart contained within Aquarius – Leo.
+Aquarius may be moody, prone to bouts of depression, or they may sparkle with the brilliance of diamonds, when their chart is warmed by the courage warmth, honour and charisma of their opposite sign, their alter ego, or possibly their nemesis…the zodiac counterpart contained within Aquarius – Leo.

 Famous Aquarius subjects

-- Abraham Lincoln.
-Ferdinand Magellan.
-Galileo Galilei.
-Thomas Edison.
+Abraham Lincoln, Ferdinand Magellan.
+Galileo Galilei, Thomas Edison.
 Charles Darwin.
-Frederick Douglass.
-Franklin D. Roosevelt, Virginia Woolf, John Travolta, Oprah Winfrey, Shakira
+Frederick Douglass, Franklin D. Roosevelt, Virginia Woolf, John Travolta, Oprah Winfrey, Shakira

 Till next time 🙂